See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 Tunnelling activities will take place 24 hours per day, seven days a week.
 This includes excavation by tunnel boring machines and tunnel support activities such as spoil handling and loading.

-The tunnels will be constructed using tunnel boring machines (TBMs), except for short lengths at each end of the tunnels where the roadway is too shallow for the effective use of TBMs.
+The tunnels will be constructed using tunnel boring machines (TBM), except for short lengths at each end of the tunnels.
+This is because the roadway would be too shallow to use the TBMs effectively.

-Prior to construction starting, extensive ground investigation works have taken place to confirm the geotechnical and groundwater properties along the tunnel alignment.
-The ground is largely clay-based which is a soft ground material requiring specialist tunnelling methodology.
+Before starting construction, extensive ground investigation works were completed.
+This was to confirm the geotechnical and groundwater properties along the tunnel alignment.
+The ground is largely clay-based.
+This soft ground material requires specialist tunnelling methods.

-Once the clay is excavated, trucks move the spoil from the back of the TBM conveyor to a spoil shed on the surface within the site compound and then treated as required.
-From this shed, spoil is transported by truck with trailers (spoil haulage trucks) to various approved disposal sites across South Australia.
+Once the clay is excavated, trucks move the spoil from the back of the tunnel boring machine (TBM) conveyor to a spoil shed on the surface within the site compound.
+It is then treated as required.
+From this shed, trucks with trailers (spoil haulage trucks) move the spoil to approved disposal sites in South Australia.

-Several measures are implemented on site to ensure the safe management of spoil:
+We install several measures on site to ensure the safe management of spoil:

-Prior to being removed from site, the spoil is tested and categorised so that it is directed to the correct disposal site.
+Before we remove spoil from the site, we test and categorise the spoil so that it is directed to the correct disposal site.

-Contaminated materials are handled in accordance with Construction Environmental Management Plan (CEMP) requirements.
+Contaminated materials are handled in line with Construction Environmental Management Plan (CEMP) requirements.

 Spoil haulage trucks are fitted with covers to minimise dirt tracking.
 The covers can be off when there is no spoil in the trailer.